Keep the legends alive

 If the land is sold before the landowner has replanted the tree, this duty passes to the new owner.

 When the tree is replaced it is covered by the original TPO no matter what the new species is.
-The council should generally then update the TPO to make sure it covers any slight changes to the location or changes to the species.
+The council will usually update the TPO to make sure it covers any slight changes to the location or changes to the species.

 If planning permission is granted for a site and the felling of a tree protected by a TPO is included in the application, then planning permission outweighs any protection that the TPO may have offered.
-However, if a tree protected by a TPO does need to be felled, the landowner has a duty to replace the tree.
+However, in considering the application plans, the council would need to consider any possible design changes that would allow the tree to remain.
+If a tree protected by a TPO does need to be felled, the landowner has a duty to replace the tree.

 Many of our oldest trees have no real legal protection.
 Help us fight for stronger laws.